How to Grade Pokemon Cards

 If you’re dealing with a vintage card that’s been in the sleeve for years, especially if it was stored in the heat; you’ll want to use precision scissors to cut a corner of the sleeve out just like I showed with the binder.
 This will let you open the sleeve and let the card “breath”.
 If the sleeve is sticking to the card, you should put the sleeved card into a humidifier.
 This will help naturally separate the sleeve from the card.
 If you force the card out prematurely, you run the risk of chipping the paint on the way out.
 If it’s a modern card or cheap card, I would just see if you can open the sleeve and pull it out.
 Otherwise, easiest way is to just push up from the bottom of the sleeved card and push the card up/out of the sleeve.
 Use rubber gloves at this point to avoid putting fingerprints on the card if it’s a valuable card.
 Place your raw card on a soft foam mat once removed.

-The chance you hit a PSA 10
+The chance you hit a Gem Mint 10

 Ok, so the moment of truth.
-Is your card a 10!?
+Is your vintage childhood card a 10!?
 Short answer, highly unlikely.
 Please don’t take this the wrong way.
 I felt the same way about my cards.
-My dad collected sports cards and was taught to sleeve my cards, but I put them in binders.
+My dad collected sports cards and was taught to sleeve my cards, but I put them in binders and boxes.
 Binders are notorious for indents, whitening, PokeMold, and scratching.
 Unless someone taught you as a kid to sleeve and top load a card then it most likely has damage.
-That is also is leaving out the likelihood of a card being centered well and undamaged coming out of the pack.
-I graded most of my valuable childhood cards and I only hit 2 PSA 10’s (1st ed jungle non-holo snorlax, and 1st ed jungle pikachu) most of the other cards came back 7s, 8s, and a handful of 9s.
-Could I have resubmitted the 9s and hit 10s eventually?
-Probably, I’m sure there are some 9s that if I looked at the corners, I could have used the pen-tool to fix them.
-I’ve sold most of them by now with a few cards I kept due to the sentimental value.
+The early Pokemon TCG went through a massive boom and Wizards of the Coast printed a ton of the early sets which resulted in a lot of factory issues.
+Things like print lines, whitening, and off-centered prints were common.

 What cards do I grade?